How to Drive Safely in Snow

 Plan ahead

-Bad weather has an unfortunate tendency to cause lots of disruption on the roads, so check your route for any accidents or closures before you set off.
-It’s also a good idea to stick to main roads that are more likely to have been cleared and gritted.
+Bad weather has an unfortunate tendency to cause road disruption, so check your route for any accidents or closures before you set off.
+It’s also a good idea to stick to main roads, which are more likely to have been cleared and gritted.

 During your journey